Dellonbit/SwiftML/README.md

 ## SwiftML
-A Swift implementation of machine learning algorithms.
+A Swift implementation of machine some learning algorithms.

 ## Usage
 Library still under development.
 Usage instructions will be posted in due course.